EnterpriseDB/barman/new_docs/user_guide/concepts.rst

 the file system.
 Therefore, this method is usually tied to environment specifications.
 There are different approaches to taking physical backups, ranging from using basic Unix tools like ``cp`` to more sophisticated solutions such as using backup managers, like Barman.
-Backup management tools can play a vital role in physical backups as ensuring the files represent a consistent state of the database, while also keeping the server running normally, can be challenging if done manually.
+Backup management tools can play a vital role in physical backups, as ensuring the files represent a consistent state of the database, while also keeping the server running normally, can be challenging if done manually.